thekevinscott/thekevinscott/content/articles/2017/deep-learning-crypto-pc-3-mining/index.md

 url: "/deep-learning-cryptocurrency-pc-3-mining/"
 tags: ["bitcoin", "cryptocurrency", "ethereum", "blockchain", "mining"]
 title: "Building a Deep Learning / Cryptocurrency PC (#3): Mining"
+summary: "Part 3 of my experience building a Deep Learning PC"
 ---
 Among the buzzwords in the tech world of 2017, two tower above the rest: **deep learning** and **cryptocurrencies**.
 It seems that everyone I know (in tech)